CocoaPods/cocoapods.github.com/source/guides/dependency_versioning.html.md

 ## Dependency versioning

-There is, unfortunately, often an issue of devs not interpreting version numbers well or assigning emotional value to certain version numbers.
+There is, unfortunately, often an issue of developers not interpreting version numbers well or assigning emotional value to certain version numbers.

-However, arbitrary revisions as version is not a good idea for a library manager vs a proper version number (see [Semantic Versioning](http://semver.org)).
-Let me explain how, in an ideal world ;), I’d prefer people to interact with it:
+However, arbitrary revisions as version is not a good idea for a library manager instead of a proper version number (see [Semantic Versioning](http://semver.org)).
+Let us explain how, in an ideal world, we’d prefer people to interact with it:

 * “I want to start using CocoaLumberjack, the current version will be fine for